hurui79/webshot/puppeteer.api.md

 #### executionContext.frame()
 - returns: <?[Frame]> Frame associated with this execution context.

-> **NOTE** Not every execution context is associated with a frame.
+> **注意** Not every execution context is associated with a frame.
 For example, workers and extensions have execution contexts that are not associated with frames.

 #### executionContext.queryObjects(prototypeHandle)
 - `prototypeHandle` <[JSHandle]> A handle to the object prototype.